 - Step 9: Once the sewing is done, iron the unit to flatten all the seam allowances.

-- Step 10: Now you have to prepare a border for the quilt.
-Cut 4 strips, with each one measuring 4.5 inches wide, of a dark blue printed fabric or any other matching color.
+- Step 11: Next, cut 4 strips, with each one measuring 4.5 inches wide, of a dark blue printed fabric or any other matching color.
 The border should always be of a dark color as it makes the quilt more prominent.
-Sew the 4 strips on the four sides of your quilt to form the border and iron the project again.
+Sew the 4 strips on the four sides of your quilt to form the border and iron again.

 This quilt can also be made in the as-you-go technique in which you can add the finishing to your project as you quilt.
 This way, you do not have to sew the borders and the backing fabrics to the quilt.